 What happens after Landscape Urbanism?
 Where do graduates typically find jobs?

 The Landscape Urbanism studio is an internationally regarded laboratory for tools and mechanisms for landscape and territorial design and research.
-You will learn highly relevant technical skills along with an approach which fosters critical thinking, collaborative skills and above all the ability to consider issues and processes through time, something fundamental to the contemporary urban condition.
+You will learn highly relevant technical skills along with an approach that fosters critical thinking, collaborative skills and above all the ability to consider issues and processes through time, something fundamental to the contemporary urban condition.
 Landscape Urbanism graduates have found employment around the world.
-Some have worked in established practices such as Groundlab (AA Design Laboratory), ARUP, Heatherwick Studio, Foster and Partners, Gustafson and Porter, Marth Schwartz Partners, Plasma Studio, Zaha Hadid others have become involved in academia ( worldwide), and some have started their own practices: LyonBosch, Jorge Ayala, 24/7, among others.
+Some have worked in established practices such as Groundlab (AA Design Laboratory), ARUP, Heatherwick Studio, Foster and Partners, Gustafson and Porter, Marth Schwartz Partners, Plasma Studio, Zaha Hadid others have become involved in academia ( worldwide), and some have started their own practices: LyonBosch, Jorge Ayala, Amphibious Lab among others or teach at renowned institutions such as the Royal College of Arts of the Bartlett School of Architecture.